Castcloud/Castcloud/README.md

 Please note that using a syncing model will force you to get events from `/library/events` as the `lastevent` included with each `episode` will quickly get outdated.
 If you see a new `event` for an `episode` that you do not have received from newepisodes or you do not have locally, this means the user has undeleted the `episode`.
 Retrieve it with `/library/episode/{episodeid}`.

 If the user wants to see all `episodes` of a podcast (included deleted) use the `/library/episodes/{castid}` with "" as a filter.
-With this information the user will be able to reset playback status (undelete) for the casts episodes.
-Clients undeletes episodes with sending a new start event (type 10).
+With this information the user will be able to reset playback status (undelete) for the `casts` `episodes`.
+Clients undeletes `episodes` with sending a new start event (type 10).

 #### Streaming model (Library/Episodes)
 If you are using a streaming model all you will need to use is /library/episodes.
-Before you call it however you need have the information from /library/casts or library/labels as cast id or label id is a required parameter.
+Before you call it however you need have the information from `/library/casts` or `/library/labels` as `cast id` or `label id` is a required parameter.

 #### Server logic
-/library/episodes, /library/episode and /library/newepisodes all return episodes in the same format.
-The biggest difference are the filters defined in input parameters. /library/newepisodes must also include a timestamp of when it was generated.
-The “feed” in each episode is a json representation of the xml.
+`/library/episodes`, `/library/episode` and `/library/newepisodes` all return `episodes` in the same format.
+The biggest difference are the filters defined in input parameters. `/library/newepisodes` must also include a timestamp of when it was generated.
+The `feed` in each `episode` is a json representation of `items` xml.

-`since` filter in /library/newepisode.
+`since` filter in `/library/newepisode`.
 The call should filter to only return episodes stored after this time.

-Episodeid filter in /library/episode.Required parameter, should show error if not provided.
+`episode id` filter in `/library/episode`.
+Required parameter, should show error if not provided.
 The call should only return the one episode with the specified episode id.

-Castid filter in /library/episodes.
+`cast id` filter in `/library/episodes`.
 Required parameter, should show error if not provided.
 The call should only return episodes for the casts with the specified cast id.

-Labelid filter in /library/episodes.
+`label id` filter in `/library/episodes`.
 Required parameter, should show error if not provided.
 The call should only return episodes for casts inside the specified label.

-Exclude filter in /library/episodes and /library/episodes/label.
-The call should only return episodes where the episodes last event is not one of the listed types.
+Exclude filter in `/library/episodes` and `/library/episodes/label`.
+The call should only return `episodes` where the `episodes` `lastevent` is not one of the listed types.
 If no exclude parameter is provided should the server use a default filter of “70” (deleted).
-If the parameter is empty (“”) should no episodes be excluded.
+If the parameter is empty (“”) should no `episodes` be excluded.

 ### Library/Events
-Events are how the Castcloud API keeps track of the users playback  progression.
+`events` are how the clients keeps track of the users playback progression.
 They relate to common actions performed on the client.

 <table>
 	<tr>